 All our Teachers are encouraged to further their SEN training with this training our staff are able to provide training and courses for staff, Professionals and Parents;

 At Waverley we believe that communication is the key to successful education.
 All our students have significant and in most cases severe communication difficulties.
 Therefore we strive to enable every student to be able to say what they want, to who they want, whenever they want.
 We use a variety of communication strategies to enable to students to communicate.
 We see every student as an individual and develop a communication pathway for each student based on their level of understanding, their interests and their learning style.
+Speech and language therapists work alongside staff to ensure strategies are effective.

 PODD is a communication system which can support children and young people who are non-verbal or are difficult to understand by offering a large vocabulary of aided language (symbols, photos and words).
 At Waverley a number of our students use podd communication books.
 Each book is individually made for the students to ensure they have a vocabulary which is interesting and motivating to them.
 We assess each student to ensure they can access the books to ensure ease of communication.
-For more details on podd contact the school office.
+For more details on podd contact Nicki Kemp.

 The Picture Exchange Communication System is a form of augmentative and alternative communication.
 It is used with a wide variety of learners who have variety communicative disorders.
 At Waverley a number of students use PECS to express themselves.
 We use many PECS strategies to support the student behaviour for example individual timetables, reward cards, take a break and wait.
 For more information on PECS see www.pecs.org.uk.